Mehrab-Kalantari/Persian-Poetry-Generator/README.md

-# Persian Poetry Generator using GRU Model
+# Persian Poetry Generator Using GRU Model
-In this notebook we create a model to generate Persian Khayyam poetry
+In this notebook a language model was developed to generate Persian Khayyam poetry.

 [Dataset](https://ganjoor.net/khayyam/robaee)